The branch of dentistry dealing with diseases of the tissues surrounding and supporting the teeth (including gums and alveolar bone).

 - Periodontal treatment: Ultrasonic scaling above and below the gum line followed by polishing.
 Full-mouth radiographs and diagnostic dental charting (a physical examination of each tooth) are performed on all patients presenting for periodontal treatment.
 Repository (intra-pocket) antibiotic therapy may help slow the progression of periodontal disease in specific cases.

 - Extraction of non-salvageable teeth: Local anesthetic agents (similar to Novocain®) and surgical extraction techniques are employed to minimize post-operative discomfort and speed healing.
+We use a piezoelectric ultrasonic surgery unit for difficult extractions, minimizing surgical trauma and expediting the procedure.

 - Guided tissue regeneration.
 This procedure allows the conservation of teeth with significant bone loss in one or two specific areas but not affecting the entire tooth.